ChartGalaxy/ChartGalaxy/README.md

 - **[InfoChartQA: A Benchmark for Multimodal Question Answering on Infographic Charts](https://arxiv.org/abs/2505.19028)**
   _Minzhi Lin, Tianchi Xie, Mengchen Liu, Yilin Ye, Changjian Chen, Shixia Liu_

----

-Feel free to adjust author lists or descriptions to best suit your needs!

 ## 📚 Citation
 If you use ChartGalaxy in your research, please cite: